Admissions Data, Fall 2013

 - Should have the broad background in the humanities and the social sciences, which provides an awareness of contemporary issues and facilitates an understanding of the global and societal impact of engineering problems and solutions.

-- Should be a member of, or participate in, professional societies.
+- Should be a member of or participate in a professional society.